isivisi/isivisi/README.md

 # 👋 Hi, I’m @isivisi
+I like making tools that help people :)

+## Active Projects
+- Some fun VCVRack modules
-Im currently working on a dnd soundboard with midi support :)
+- A dnd soundboard with midi support